nandhini06coder/delta-nandhini/README.md

 # delta-nandhini
-this is a delta project~
+this is a delta project.~